How Bruce got his balcony room

 The adviser also encouraged the family to seek legal advice regarding the transaction and his other estate planning wishes.

-In talking the family through the discussion paper, the adviser was able to demonstrate how a family contribution of $6,000 could be used to help Bruce be assessed as an accommodation paying resident and how a RAD and DAP strategy could be used to alleviate any cash flow concerns, which came as a great relief to the family.
+In talking the family through the discussion paper, the adviser was able to demonstrate how a family contribution of $6,000 could be used to help Bruce be assessed as an accommodation paying resident and how a RAD and DAP strategy could be used to alleviate cash flow concerns, which came as a great relief to the family.

 With Bruce’s time in respite soon coming to an end, there were some immediate implementation considerations for this strategy to be enacted.